top of page

 Alex-2.png

-Alex Alderton, Centre Administrator
+Alex Alderton, Assistant Manager

 Alex has been working at the Centre since April 2022 and has a background in administration as well as climate activism.